 A Site is a geographical area (defined in Km2 or square miles) where a network of sensors and gateways are deployed to monitor the forest environment.
 Sites are set up by Dryad administrators (currently, Dryad only) and assigned to registered users.
 Within a Site, the number and location of sensors and gateways are defined.
+The Site Management app (dryad.app) displays all Sites that Dryad has created and administered for you.
+Using your username and password, you are granted access to all Sites to which you are registered.
 After deployment, a Site can be monitored within the Site Management app.

 Silvanet Suite FAQs

 Why are supercapacitors used in Silvanet Devices?